techidaily/site-win11-tips/source/_posts/guiding-through-windows-11-installation-rejection-issues.md

  Note that your system must support at least TPM 1.2 for this workaround to work.

  Note that editing your Windows Registry involves risk.
-Make sure to[create a system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and then proceed with the step below.
+Make sure to [create a system restore point](https://www.makeuseof.com/windows-11-create-restore-point/) and then proceed with the step below.

 1. Press**Win + R** to open**Run** .
 2. Type**regedit** and click**OK** to open**Registry Editor.**